antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

         - Role for Cross Account Access
             - Accounts that need a trust relationship to access different resources owned by other accounts
             - Policy on the role to allow access to resources and on the user to be allowed to assume the role
+- Policies
+    - Determine authorizations
+    - Written in JSON
+    - Are attached to users, groups or roles
+    - Policy types
+        - Managed Policy
+            - AWS Managed
+            - Customer Managed
+        - Inline Policies
+            - Policies written directly on IAM users, groups or roles
+    - Can be created via
+        - Generator
+        - Hand written policies
+    - Evaluation logic
+        1. Default to implicit deny
+        2. Look for explicit deny
+        3. Look for explicit allow

 ## AWS New Account first steps